Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 With all of this in mind, you can create an email marketing plan filled with different types of content, promotions, and offers to connect with people at various stages of the consumer buying cycle that effectively push them to the next stage – and closer to choosing your brand as their final purchase decision.

-I’ll leave you with a final thought about email marketing and the marijuana industry.
-Every day that you’re not connecting with stakeholders in the marijuana industry is a day that your competitors can sweep in and steal market share from you.
-The power is in your list and your tools, so use them!
+Every day that you’re not connecting with targeted leads in the cannabis industry is a day that your competitors can sweep in and steal market share from you.

-If your business wants to connect with cannabis and hemp license holders, the Cannabiz Media License Database with email and CRM tools can help you.
+If your business wants to connect with cannabis and hemp license holders in the United States, Canada, and international markets, the Cannabiz Media License Database can help you.
 Schedule a demo to see how it can help your business.